Palabola/TradeStrategyBuilder/strategy/STRATEGY_BUILDER_SETUP.md

 ### Styles not working
 - Verify Tailwind content includes the package path
+- Check that `@source` directive is correct
 - Run `npm run build` to regenerate Tailwind CSS

 ### Hydration errors
 - Ensure `"use client"` directive is at the top of the file
 - Wrap localStorage access in `typeof window !== "undefined"` checks
+- Load `initialStrategy` before rendering, not in useEffect

 ### TypeScript errors
 - Import types with `import type { ... }` syntax
 - Ensure `@types/react` version matches React version
+- Check that custom block parameter names are unique

 ### Drag-and-drop not working
 - Check that `@dnd-kit/core` and `@dnd-kit/sortable` are not duplicated
 - These are bundled with the package, don't install separately

+### Custom blocks not appearing
+- Verify `category` is set to `"condition"` or `"action"`
+- Check that `configOptions` includes both `blockConfigs` and your custom blocks
+- Ensure icon is a valid LucideIcon component

+### Dark mode not working
+- Verify `.dark` class is being added to `<html>` element
+- Check CSS variables are defined in `.dark` selector
+- Ensure `@custom-variant dark` is set if using Tailwind v4